Why Coffee Tastes Better Outdoors

 The flavour feels fuller.
 The warmth feels deeper.
 Even the aroma seems stronger.
 While the beans and roast certainly matter, environment plays a powerful role in how we experience a cup.
 In fact, coffee often tastes better outdoors not because it changes — but because we do.

 In the Ottawa Valley, outdoor life isn’t occasional.
-It’s woven into everyday routines.
+Instead, it’s woven into everyday routines.
 From early morning walks to weekends at the lake, coffee frequently travels beyond the kitchen counter.
 And when it does, something shifts.

 The Science Behind the Feeling